ardikars/EUID/README.md

 ## Monotonicity

-To guarantee a sortable ID, we split 64 bits of randomness (least significant bits) into two parts (high and low).
+To guarantee a sortable ID, we split 64 bits of randomness (the least significant bits) into two parts (high and low).
 The "high part" is incremented by 1, and the "low part" is a randomly generated number.

 ### Features